Citizen Voices Need to be Amplified

 Treating mental health and substance abuse issues before a child enters the justice system could save the state an estimated $53,665 per youth.
 It would also avoid potentially worsening mental health, as youth may develop trauma and trauma-induced disorders like PTSD that can compound their existing mental health needs.

 - Reduce the number of children who are Baker Acted: Training is needed to help identify children who truly need involuntary examinations/emergency mental health services.
-Parameters need to be in place to ensure parental notification and a minimum age limit.
+Parameters need to be in place to ensure all behavioral supports have been exhausted and the child is truly to themselves or others before a Baker Act is utilized.
+There also should be a minimum age limit.

 - Increase investment in quality community mental health and substance abuse treatment programs: Access to services before children and families are in crisis can save the state money in the long run.